marian42/marian42.github.io/content/article/infinite-wfc/index.md

 Consider this drawing, where the gray blocks are one chunk (seen from above).
 We determine the four starting patches that overlap this chunk (the blue boxes).
-This needs to be random but deterministic, since neighbor chunks will need to use the same information.
+This needs to be random but deterministic, since neighbor chunks will need to use the same starting chunks.
 We query the pre-generated patches at the boundary of the chunk (shown in green) and use this as the boundary constraint for the generation of the chunk.

 The green boundary area will stay the same during runtime generation, but this looks ok due to the variance in the pre-generated patches.